Perun: Sources

 Of all historic records describing Slavic gods, those mentioning Perun are the most numerous.
 As early as the 6th century, he was mentioned in De Bello Gothico, a historical source written by the Eastern Roman historian Procopius.
 A short note describing beliefs of a certain South Slavic tribe states they acknowledge that one god, creator of lightning, is the only lord of all: to him do they sacrifice an ox and all sacrificial animals.
 While the name of the god is not mentioned here explicitly, 20th century research has established beyond doubt that the god of thunder and lightning in Slavic mythology is Perun.
 To this day, the word perun in a number of Slavic languages means "thunder," or "lightning bolt".

-Figurine of Perun from Veliky Novgorod, 12-century.
+Figurine of Perun from Veliky Novgorod, 12th century.

 The Primary Chronicle relates that in the year 6415 (907 AD) prince Oleg (Old Norse: Helgi) made a peace treaty with the Byzantine Empire and by taking his men to the shrines and swearing by their weapons and by their god Perun, and by Volos, the god of cattle, they confirmed the treaty.
-We find the same form of confirmation of a peace treaty by prince Igor in 945.
+The same form of confirmation of a peace treaty by prince Igor has been found dating back to 945.
 In 980, when prince Vladimir the Great came to the throne of Kiev, he erected statues of five pagan gods in front of his palace which he soon thereafter discarded after his Christianization in 988.
 Perun was chief among these, represented with a silver head and a golden moustache.
 Vladimir's uncle Dobrynya also had a shrine of Perun established in his city of Novgorod.
 After the Christianization of Kievan Rus, this place became a monastery, which, quite remarkably, continued to bear the name of Perun.

 Perun is not mentioned directly in any of the records of Western Slavic traditional religion, but a reference to him is perhaps made in a short note in Helmold's Chronica Slavorum, written in the latter half of the 12th century, which states (quite similarly to Procopius some six centuries earlier) that Slavic tribes, even though they worship many various gods, all agree there is a supreme god in heaven which rules over all other on earth.
 This could be a reference to Perun, but since he is not named, nor any of his chief attributes (thunder or lightning) mentioned, we cannot be certain.

 Slavic traditions preserved very ancient elements and intermingled with those of neighbouring European peoples.
 An exemplary case are the South Slavic still-living rain rituals Perperuna and Dodola of the couple Perun–Perperuna/Perunika, Lord and Lady Thunder, shared with the neighbouring Albanians, Greeks and Arumanians, corresponding to the Germanic Fjörgynn–Fjörgyn, the Lithuanian and Latvian Perkūnas/Dundulis–Perkūna/Pērkons, and finding similarities in the Vedic hymns to Parjanya.